dineshreddynaredla/react-book-repo/patterns/hooks.md

 - **you can extract stateful logic from a component**, so it can be tested independently and reused.
 - **allows you to reuse stateful logic**, without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.

+## Hooks - approach
+Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods

 ## Summary

 ### Further reading